By Hanna Rambe

 In the village she had seen images of Jakarta on television, sparkling glitter, dazzling lights, bustling crowds of cheerful chatter.
 Where was the real Jakarta, the one people did not see on television, full of people making friends of animals, full of endless overflowing rivers of cars flooding past the fronts of houses?

 Masni was deeply disturbed.
-Was this Jakarta, the place she had longed to see so much, centre of learning, the place where people could find a better life?
+Was this Jakarta, the place she had longed to see so much, center of learning, the place where people could find a better life?
 There were other people from her village, other members of her family, here in Jakarta and she had visited some of them together with her late father’s cousin, Aunty Ruli.
 But not one had asked her to come and live with them.
 They all knew how her father had passed away, how her widowed mother had remarried and how, as a result, Masni and her sister Misna were being brought up on the edge of the forest by their poor grandparents.

 When Aunty Ruli invited her to come to Jakarta she had no idea she would see such things: emptiness, loneliness, coldness, indifference.
 Life in her village, so hard because of the poverty everyone lived in was nonetheless warm and affectionate.